Center for Advanced Study in the Visual Arts (CASVA)

 Restoration as Event and Idea: Art in Europe, 1814 – 1820

 Thomas Crow, Institute of Fine Arts, New York University

 Because of the East Building renovation, the Sixty-Fourth A. W. Mellon Lectures in the Fine Arts will be presented in the West Building Lecture Hall, which has a capacity of 159 people.
-The lectures will also be screened simultaneously in the West Building Project Room and the East Building Reception Room.
-Seating in these three onsite locations will be offered on a first-come, first-seated basis to numbered entry pass holders.
-Passes will be distributed before the lecture, beginning at 1:00 p.m., in the East Building Concourse lobby; the line may form when the Gallery opens at 11:00 a.m.
+The lectures will also be screened simultaneously in the West Building Project Room.
+Seating in these onsite locations will be offered on a first-come, first-seated basis to numbered entry pass holders.
+Passes will be distributed before the lecture, beginning at 1:00 p.m., in the East Building Concourse lobby.
 To accommodate the considerable public interest, the lectures will be available for the first time via live stream on the Gallery website.
-For more information and to access the live stream, please visit www.nga.gov/mellonlectures.
+To access the live stream, please visit www.nga.gov/live.

 Additionally, on the Wednesday following each lecture, a screening of the lecture will be shown in the West Building Lecture Hall at noon.